1. Best overall

 - Read more: Tempur-Pedic Tempur-Adapt mattress review

-Best luxury mattress under $900
+Best luxury mattress for back pain

-Best luxury organic mattress
+Best organic luxury mattress

 If you're looking for an organic luxury mattress, our top pick is the Avocado Green.
 This premium mattress is made using high-quality, organic materials, with a particular emphasis on the provenance of each different element.
 At the top, you'll find a layer of organic wool, which provides cushioning and breathability as well as being a natural fire retardant (there's a vegan version for those avoiding animal products).
 For body-contouring comfort, you've got latex rather than memory foam.
 This sits on top of zoned, pocketed coils, which provide custom support and a little bounce.
 Rather than being glued, the whole thing is held together by ribbons that run through the various layers (known as 'hand tufting').